BIO ~ Honey is a spayed female low-content wolf-dog. We rescued her in February 2017 when she was between 1 and 2 years old.

 WISH LIST ~ Honey would love donations to help us cover all the expenses of her habitat improvements.
 Anything to keep this precious girl safe and happy.
 Thank you for your support!

 HONEY’S HISTORY ~ Little is known about Honey before she came to Wild Spirit.
 All we know is that she was running loose for roughly 10 months in the New Mexico wilderness, just outside the small town of Las Vegas.
 When she was finally caught by Animal Control, she was brought to an overcrowded shelter where no animal could hope to be happy, let alone a wolf-dog.

 We heard about Honey through a friend of the sanctuary.
 Our friend, part of the wolf-dog rescue network, desperately wanted to save Honey but she wasn’t sure yet where she could find permanent sanctuary.
 Leyton agreed to help by going to pull Honey from the shelter and bringing her to Wild Spirit until a permanent home became available.
 He and Crystal drove to Las Vegas and met the shelter staff who had been caring for Honey.
 Countless dogs filled the kennels and cages at the shelter, barking and begging for homes.
 In the midst of it all, poor Honey was terrified.
 Although she was not social, a few staff members could handle Honey when necessary and with their help, she was loaded into the van and brought to Wild Spirit.

 Upon arriving at Wild Spirit, Honey was placed in a temporary habitat complete with a roof.
 Good thing that roof was there!
 Within minutes she was looking for an escape route, even hanging from the ceiling by her nails and teeth.
-Our hearts filled with sympathy and we left her in peace to settle in.
+Our hearts filled with sympathy and we knew we would only maker her more nervous if we tried to comfort her.
+We left her in peace to settle in.